kojosimtema/awesome-blog/README.md

 - A user needs to create an account to be able to post a blog however, any one can view blogs that have been posted

+- You can read more on how this application was built [here](https://kojosimtema.hashnode.dev/create-a-blog-app-using-flask)

 ## Update
 After the first commit I updated this application.
 Below are the new things I added to the application
 - Upload of post image.
 I was using static images for all posts that were created in the previous version.
 I have now added an option to allow users add an image to their post and be able to update it as well